Nadavlistingsync/xeinst-lead-scraper/README.md

 # Xeinst AI Business Lead Scraper

-An intelligent business lead generation system designed to identify high-value prospects for the Xeinst AI agent marketplace.
-This scraper targets businesses and individuals who would benefit from automation solutions to optimize operations, reduce manual tasks, or scale revenue.
+A comprehensive lead generation system for Xeinst AI, targeting businesses and developers who could benefit from AI automation solutions.
+The system automatically scrapes, qualifies, and manages leads from multiple sources with intelligent classification into business and developer categories.

 ## 🎯 Objective